Writing effectively is as much an art as it is a science, and blog writing is no exception.

 - Keep paragraphs short

-- Writing should be in plain English.
-You’ll lose people if it isn’t
+- Write in plain English.
+You’ll lose people if you try to be too clever

 - Save the purple prose and complicated metaphors for your epic fantasy or poetry